e-mission/e-mission-server/README.md

 [http://localhost:8080](http://localhost:8080)
 or connect to it using the phone app

-1. Run unit tests
+### Running unit tests ###

-        $ cd CFC_WebApp
+1. Make sure that the anaconda python is in your path

-        $ python tests/TestCarbon.py
+        $ which python
+        /Users/shankari/OSS/anaconda/bin/python

+1. Run all tests.

-        $ python tests/TestTripManager.py
+        $ ./runAllTests.sh

-You might get an ImportError for the module utils.
-In this case you have to add PYTHONPATH to have the current directory in it.
-Try running "PYTHONPATH=. python tests/TestCarbon.py" instead.
+1. If you get import errors, you may need to add the current directory to PYTHONPATH.

+        $ PYTHONPATH=. ./runAllTests.sh

+### Running backend analysis scripts ###

 1. If you need to run any of the backend scripts, copy the config.json and keys.json files to that directory as well, and run the scripts: